Erih Koš

-Erih Koš (Erich Kosch; Serbian Cyrillic: Ерих Кош) (April 15, 1913 – May 25, 2010) was a Jewish Bosnian writer and translator.
+Erih Koš (Erich Kosch; Serbian Cyrillic: Ерих Кош) (April 15, 1913 – May 25, 2010) was a Jewish Serbian writer and translator.
 He was born in Sarajevo, Bosnia and Herzegovina (then a condominium in Austria-Hungary).

 Biography

 He graduated from the University of Belgrade's Law School and was active as a lawyer since 1935.
 In 1941, he participated in the resistance fight and held many different political-cultural positions during and after the Second World War in communist Yugoslavia.
-Koš wrote mainly novels and narrations, which treat topics of the resistance or problems of the Yugoslav society.
-Beside the telling work he wrote spirit-rich essays and translated Goethe and Chamisso into Serbian.
+Koš wrote mainly novels and narrations, which treat topics of the resistance or problems in Yugoslav society.
+In addition to his writing, Koš translated Goethe and Chamisso into Serbian.

-In 1967, he won prestigious NIN Prize for his novel Mreža (The Net).
+In 1967, he won the NIN Prize for his novel Mreža (The Net).

-In 1978 he was elected as a member of Serbian Academy of Sciences and Arts in the Department of Language and Literature.
+In 1978, he was elected as a member of Serbian Academy of Sciences and Arts in the Department of Language and Literature.